Possed/CV/README.md

 I am not afraid to try new things, experiement and learn from experiences to improve.
 As a bank staff for NHS I used to work different roles all the time and I enjoyed being part of different teams and learn how they work and how they connect to different other services.

 #### Teamwork
+I love being part of a team, share my ideas and learn from others.

 ####